algosup/2024-2025-project-4-web-fpga-team-1/management/weeklyReport/weeklyReport3.md

 # 4.Issues
-One problem was a team member wanted to do the minimal work and not being very efficient during project time.
+One problem was that a team member wanted to do the minimal work and not being very efficient during project time.
 During the **Weekly Team Report** a lot of members pointed out this fact and we took a moment to explain and discuss why and how he can be motivated.
-I did this because I didn't wanted to have a bad ambiance and that nobody speak in anyone's back.
+I did this because I didn't wanted to have a bad ambiance and that I don't want that somebody speak in anyone's back.
 The problem is now solve.